 - Successfully Complete Background Screening

 Volunteer information session is required of all our volunteers.
 Volunteer information sessions are held every other month from 4:30 – 6:30 pm out in the St. Louis community.
+Our next volunteer information session is Wednesday, March 29, 2017.
 This introduction to The Women’s Safe House and domestic violence will give you the information you need to become involved as a volunteer at The Women’s Safe House:

 - The History of The Women’s Safe House